Browse EB-5 Visa Basics by Topic

 The EB-5 visa program was established by the United States Congress in 1990.
 The Immigration Act of 1990 created the program to facilitate U.S. economic growth through foreign investment.
-In 1993, Congress sparked more interest in the EB-5 program by creating the Immigrant Investor Pilot Program which established USCIS designated EB-5 Regional Centers.
+In 1992, Congress sparked more interest in the EB-5 program by creating the Immigrant Investor Pilot Program which established USCIS designated EB-5 Regional Centers.
 Congress and USCIS have made a number of further EB-5 reforms aimed at eliminating fraud, standardizing application adjudication, increasing the application process, and dedicating more staff to the program.
-These reforms have contributed to the drastic increase in EB-5 program participation in recent years.

 There are four main steps in the EB-5 visa application process.
 First, applicants must locate the U.S. business entity that they would like to invest in.
-Secondly, the applicants must make their required capital investment in the chosen business and must submit an I-526 petition.
-Thirdly, the applicant must obtain their conditional permanent residency, which allows them to move to the United States to oversee their investment for two years.
-Applicants are granted their two year conditional permanent residency after the approval of either the I-526 application, if the investor is already in the United States, or the DS-230 application, if the investor is outside the United States.
+Second, the applicants must make their required capital investment in the chosen business and must submit an I-526 petition.
+Third, the applicant must obtain their conditional permanent residency, which allows them to move to the United States to oversee their investment for two years.
+Applicants are granted their two-year conditional permanent residency after the approval of either the I-485 application, if the investor is already in the United States, or the DS-260 application, if the investor is outside the United States.
 Lastly, the applicant must prove that they have successfully met all EB-5 program requirements by filing the I-829 application after two years.
 EB-5 investors are granted unconditional permanent residency once the I-829 application has been approved.

 EB-5 Regional Centers